w3c/wot-usecases/tf-issue-process.md

-# [DRAFT] Task Force Issue Filtering Process
+# Suggested Task Force Issue Filtering Process

 Task forces can look into issues to find "promising use cases".
 Below is a process to extract such use cases in the task force level.

-Note: This process is already in the TD TF.
+Note: This process is already used in the TD TF.
 If agreed upon, it can be a guideline for all TFs.

 ## Procedure